MrLuit/CensorRadar/README.md

 ## How to use

+### Online

 Go to the website and click 'Start scan'.
 You will see all blocked domains (if there are any).
 If a website is blocked, you can click the little info icon to find the full path that the client couldn't access.
 The image is path is helpful for troubleshooting why the request can't reach the server.

+### Offline

+If you want to use the program offline, keep in mind that you can only upload it to your own webserver so really running offline won't work.
+This is because offline AJAX requests are not allowed.
+Also keep in mind that if you change data you also need to change the SRI hash and the built-in sha256 hash (see [contributing](https://github.com/MrLuit/CensorRadar/blob/master/README.md#Contributing)).

 ## How does it work